replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

 - Snapshots can be restored only to clusters that use the same installation method as the cluster the snapshot was taken from.
 For example, online cluster snapshots must be restored to an online cluster.

-- Snapshots does not support AWS S3 buckets that have a bucket policy requiring the server-side encryption header.
+- Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
 If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
+For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.

 - Use the Snapshots tab in the admin console to cleanup and remove snapshots.
 Otherwise, removing data from the snapshot storage itself results in data corruption and the loss of snapshots.